 Stop needing God to be in control.
-It’s a problematic theology that’s not truly helping you or others.
+Even if you only mean well in believing and saying it ... it’s a problematic theology that’s not truly helping you or others.

 But why?
 Five reasons come to mind: